dupgit/sauvegarde/README.md

 storing the ordered list of checksums of a file).
 Fields marked with '*' are primary keys.

-SQLITE is used with asynchronous mode (PRAGMA synchronous = OFF;).
-It is really faster (by 19 times) but may lead to database corruption and data loss.
+SQLITE is not used with asynchronous mode (PRAGMA synchronous = OFF;).
+When asynchronous mode is used all reads to the database for records that has just been written to fails (nothing has been written at all!).
+Even if it is really faster (by 19 times) it leads to data inconsistancy and may lead to database corruption and/or data loss.

 ### API